-Both Eli and I were free to make any rules that we wanted for the 30 day pushup challenge.
+Both Eli and I were free to make any rules that we wanted for the 30-day pushup challenge.
 I gave him my suggestions and we decided to meet back at the park in a month’s time.
-I knew that Eli was shooting for a 100 straight pushups.
+I knew that Eli was shooting for 100 straight pushups.
 My suggestions were the following:

 Day 1: 5 pushups